Jewish leadership: Decline of rabbinic influence

 With the growth of the Renaissance and the development of the secular modern world, and as Jews were welcomed into non-Jewish society particularly during the times of Napoleon in the 18th and 19th centuries, Jews began to leave the Jewish ghettos in Europe, and simultaneously rejected the traditional roles of the rabbis as communal and religious leaders.
 New leaders such as Israel Jacobson, father of the German Reform Judaism movement, launched an egalitarian, modernist stance that challenged the Orthodoxy.
 The resulting fractures in Jewish society has translated into a situation whereby there is no single religious governing body for the entire Jewish community at the present time.

 Modern synagogue leadership

 In individual religious congregations or synagogues, the spiritual leader is generally the rabbi.
 Rabbis are expected to be taught in both the Talmud and the Shulkhan Arukh (Code of Jewish Law) as well as many other classical texts of Jewish scholarship.
 Rabbis go through formal training in Rabbinical texts and responsa, either at a yeshiva or similar institution.
 "Rabbi" is not a universal term, however, as many Sephardic rabbinic Jewish communities refer to their leaders as Hakham ("wise man").
 Among Yemenite Jews, known as Teimanim, the term Mori ("my teacher") is used.
 Each religious tradition has its own qualifications for rabbis; for more information, see Semicha ("ordination").
-In addition to the rabbi, most synagogues have a hazzan (cantor) who leads many parts of the prayer service.
+Some synagogues also employ a cantor (hazzan or chazzan) to lead the chanting of liturgical prayer.
+Cantors in the Reform movement have a multi-faceted role.
+They chant prayers, lead congressional singing, and introduce new melodies, blending ancient and modern music.
+Cantors in Reform congregations or synagogues are part of the clergy.
+Music and leading liturgical prayer is their primary role, but they may also lead religious school classes and perform pastoral duties.